This post may contain affiliate links. Please see our disclosure policy.

 Vegetable Oil – This is what makes the cake super moist and fluffy.
 You can use vegetable oil or canola oil.

-Almond Extract – I love adding a splash because it gives this pistachio bundt cake a subtle nutty flavor and really enhances the other ingredients.
+Almond Extract – I love adding a splash because it gives this pistachio pudding cake a subtle nutty flavor and really enhances the other ingredients.
 I use almond extract in my butterless chocolate chip cookies too, and it makes them so good!

-How to Make a Pistachio Bundt Cake with Pudding Mix
+How to Make Pistachio Pudding Cake

-1. Preheat – Set your oven to 350°F so it’s ready to go.
+- Preheat your oven to 350°F so it’s ready when your batter is mixed.

-5. Bake – Pour the batter into the pan and bake for 35–40 minutes until a toothpick comes out clean.
+- Pour the batter into the prepared pan and smooth the top.

-Eden’s Pistachio Cake Tips
+Eden’s Tips for the Best Pistachio Pudding Cake

-Use yellow cake mix – I’ve tried them all, and yellow cake gives the best flavor and color.
+Use yellow cake mix: I’ve tried them all, and yellow cake gives the best flavor and color.
 It’s my go-to shortcut, just like when I make pumpkin gooey butter cake.

-Instant pudding only – Instant pistachio pudding is what gives the cake that pretty green hue.
+Instant pudding only: Instant pistachio pudding is what gives the cake that pretty green hue.
 There is no need to add extra food coloring; the coloring comes from the pistachio pudding.

-Bundt vs. sheet cake – A bundt pan makes it extra charming with just powdered sugar on top, but I’ll bake it in a sheet pan when I want fluffy frosting and easy slices.
+Bundt vs. sheet cake: A bundt pan makes it extra charming with just powdered sugar on top, but I’ll bake it in a sheet pan when I want fluffy frosting and easy slices.

-Add-ins for fun – Sometimes I fold in mini chocolate chips or a handful of chopped pistachios for crunch—it’s always a hit at parties.
+Add-ins for fun: Sometimes I fold in mini chocolate chips or a handful of chopped pistachios for crunch—it’s always a hit at parties.

 Make it organic – Use an organic boxed cake and all organic ingredients.
 The only ingredient that won’t be organic is the pistachio pudding mix.

-How to Store Pistachio Bundt Cake
+How to Store Pistachio Pudding Cake

 Keep in an airtight container at room temp for 3 days or fridge for 5 days.